CloneDeploy is free and open source software, licensed under GPLv3.

 CloneDeploy is a managed solution consisting of two parts.
 A server side component and a client side component.
 The server side is installed on Windows or Linux and the UI can be accessed from any web capable device within your network.
 There are 3 different clients in order provide greater flexibility / compatibility.
 One based on WinPE, one on Embedded Linux, and one on Mac OS X. Imaging is achieved through your network with the use of PXE booting and WOL or you can use the standalone client iso for CD booting or USB booting.
 To achieve the best results all of your clients are added to CloneDeploy, then you simply search for the computer you wish to deploy and start the task.
 The client will automatically turn on and begin to image.
 Imaging can be accomplished without ever being present at the physical machine’s location.

 The CloneDeploy server can be anything from a standard laptop to an Enterprise Server.
-Both 32 and 64 bit are supported It must be running a compatible OS.
+The OS must be 64 bit and it must be running a compatible OS.
 These Include:

 - Server 2016